To British football fans in their 30s and 40s, big ice-creams, mini coffees and a pink newspaper mean only one thing – Gazzetta Football Italia.

 TELLY GOLD: The opening segment to Gazzetta Football Italia from this weekend in 1995.

 Features a classic @acjimbo skit with a newly-cropped Gazza, Ken talks us through the show, and James settles down with the papers and a pastry.

 Football Italia could not have wished for better timing.
 The creation of the FA Premier League had seen top flight football move from terrestrial television to behind the Sky paywall, something that Richardson said was crucial to the success of the show

-Italian football took centre stage in the UK, Sunday afternoons were given up to the likes of Maldini, Batistuta, Van Basten, Baggio, Signore et al.
+Italian football took centre stage in the UK, Sunday afternoons were given up to the likes of Maldini, Batistuta, Van Basten, Baggio, Signori et al.

-Saturday morning TV suddenly became unmissable, as Italian football highlights, player interviews and skits that were as random (David Platt as The Terminator, Attilio Lombardo doing the Lambada!) as they were fun.
+Suddenly Saturday morning TV became unmissable, with Italian football highlights, player interviews and skits that were as random (David Platt as The Terminator, Attilio Lombardo doing the Lambada!) as they were fun.